-Click here to register for a Panopto training session.
-To request an individual or group training session, please email Corey James at firstname.lastname@example.org.
+See the ITS Academic Continuity website for upcoming Panopto trainings as well as pre-recorded training.
+To request an individual or group training session, please contact the ITS Service Desk at ITSServiceDesk@luc.edu.
 Faculty drop-in sessions are also available.
 To view the drop-in schedule, click here.

 There are several support materials available to Panopto users at Loyola.
 Visit our Resources page to view these materials.